lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 – Facebook's [React docs](https://facebook.github.io/react/docs/react-component.html#shouldcomponentupdate).

+This applies to the children’s `state` but not their `props`.
+So if a child component is internally managing some aspect of it’s state (with a `setState` of it’s own), that will still be updated.
+But if the parent component returns `false` from `shouldComponentUpdate` it will not pass the updated `props` along to it’s children, and so the children will not re-render, even if their `props` had updated.

 ## Bonus: simple performance testing

 Writing and running computations in `shouldComponentUpdate` can be expensive so you should to make sure they’re worth the time.
-Before writing any `shouldComponentUpdate`s you can check how many wasted cycles React does by default (using just `===` checking).
+Before writing any `shouldComponentUpdate`s you can check how many wasted cycles React does by default.
 With this information to guide you, you can make informed decisions about which components are re-rendering too often and causing performance problems.

 Use React’s [Performance Tools](https://facebook.github.io/react/docs/perf.html) to find wasted cycles:

 ```
 Perf.start()